The Stress-Free Guide To Hosting Your First Dinner Party [8 Steps, With Pictures]

 Cook meals you’ve tried before so you don’t have any surprises the day of.
 Or go for recipes that seem fancy, but are actually easy.

-Get your dessert ready a couple days ahead.
+Get your dessert ready a couple of days ahead.
 The Happy Foodie rounded up 18 make-ahead desserts that’ll please every level of sweet tooth.

 Hosting a dinner party on a budget?